WiebkePetersen/hhuEDOS2023/README.md

 ## Overview

 Listed below are all our methods we experimented with.
-Our submitted model uses semi-supervised learning and yieled results with a macro F1 score of 81.85%.
+Our submitted model (notebook 3) uses semi-supervised learning and yieled results with a macro F1 score of 81.85%.

 | Notebook | Description |
 | ------------- | ------------- |